Why Are People So Obsessed With Wawa?

 Craving the perfect cup of coffee to start your day off right?
 Skip Starbucks and head to Wawa.
 Fans know it’s one of the cheapest places to grab a tasty cup of joe.
 No matter which coffee you choose or what size you get, you pay exactly $1—and this isn’t your average cup of gas station coffee.
 Wawa has award-winning freshly brewed hot coffee in your favorite flavors all day long.
 It offers an average of 100 different quality-ingredient variations at the impressive coffee stations, making it a must-have for their loyal customers.

 Stephanie Maynes from New Castle, Delaware, says, “Wawa is one of my favorite places!
-They have the best junk food for when you want a treat, but also have lots healthy alternatives—fresh salads, fruit, wraps and healthy options for sandwiches.
+They have the best gas station food for when you want a treat, but also have lots healthy alternatives—fresh salads, fruit, wraps and healthy options for sandwiches.
 It’s great for people who want to eat well and don’t want to eat fast food.”

 Not only does Wawa have touch-screen computers where you can order your food, you can also use its convenient mobile app to order your lunch for pickup.
 Customers rave about the store’s freshly made subs; its most popular item is the hoagie.